 Do you aim for a specific area with the injection?

 A patient on Eylea who had been given the loading dose and then told that they needed no more treatment was surprised.
-They understood that Ilea would be given regularly (8 weekly).
+They understood that Eylea would be given regularly (8 weekly).
 They then went on to need more treatment.
 Is this now the standard treatment regime?

 Is there a limit to the number of injections you can have and why are they stopped?